nicolesteck/IndividualProject/README.md

 important connections. <br />

 ## Solution
-LinkedIn will be a much more useful tool when users are able to make notes on their contacts that can include context, background, and other vital data.
+LinkedIn's already vital functionality will be strengthened with the user's ability to make notes on their contacts that can include context, background, and other vital data.
 This application will allow users to contextualize all of their contacts, including logging previous interactions, action items, and other salient details.
 This will build LinkedIn out and make it a truly necessary application for job seekers and career builders.